scc-digitalhub/docs/user/docs/tasks/data.md

                                 path="s3://my-bucket/my-dataitem.ext")
 ```

 The syntax is the same for all CRUD methods.
 The following sections describe how to create, read, update and delete a dataitem.
 It focus on managing dataitems from library.
-If you want to managie dataitems from the project, you can use the `Project` object and avoid to specify the `project` parameter.
+If you want to manage dataitems from the project, you can use the `Project` object and avoid to specify the `project` parameter.

 ##### Create